Replicability is Asymptotically Free in Multi-armed Bandits: General Bound of the Probability of Nonreplication

 where $U$ represents the internal randomness, and $\mathcal{D}^{(1)}, \mathcal{D}^{(2)}$ are the two datasets that are drawn from the same data-generating process $\{\mu_i\}_{i\in[K]}$.
 Here, $(I^{(1)}_1, I^{(1)}_2,\dots,I^{(1)}_T)$ (resp. $(I^{(2)}_1, I^{(2)}_2,\dots,I^{(2)}_T)$) is the sequence of draws with $U, \mathcal{D}^{(1)}$ (resp. $U, \mathcal{D}^{(2)}$). \end{definition} We may consider $\rndm$ as a sequence of uniform random variables defined on the interval $[0,1]$.
 This sequence is utilized by the algorithm to control its behavior, ensuring it selects the same sequence of arms for different datasets, denoted as $\mathcal{D}^{(1)}$ and $\mathcal{D}^{(2)}$.
 The value $\rho$ corresponds to the probability of nonreplication.
 The smaller $\rho$ is, the more likely the sequence of actions is replicated.
 By definition, any algorithm is $1$-replicable, and no nontrivial algorithm is $0$-replicable.
 We consider $\rho \in (0,1)$ as an exogenous parameter, and our goal is to minimize the regret subject to the $\rho$-replicability.

-\section{General Bound of the Probability of Nonreplication $\rho$}
+\section{General Bound of the Probability of Nonreplication}

 It is not very difficult to see that a standard bandit algorithm, such as UCB, lacks replicability.
 UCB, in each round, compares the UCB index of the arms, and thus, a minor change in the dataset can alter the sequence of draws $I_1,I_2,\dots,I_T$.
-Thus, designing a replicable algorithm must deviate significantly from standard bandit algorithms.
+Thus, the design of a replicable algorithm must deviate significantly from standard bandit algorithms.
 This section presents a general framework for bounding nonreplicable probability in the multi-armed bandit problem.
 We believe that this framework can be applied to many other sequential learning problems.
 First, a replicable algorithm should limit its flexibility by introducing phases.\footnote{Limiting the flexibility of the bandit algorithm has been studied in the literature on batched bandits.
 Section \ref{subsec_related} elaborates on the relation between batched bandits and replicable bandits.} \begin{definition} A set of phases is a consecutive partition of rounds $[T]$.
 Namely, phase $p$ is a consecutive subset of $[T]$, and the first round of phase $p+1$ follows the last round of phase $p$, and each round belongs to one of the phases.
-We define $P$ to be the number of phases. \end{definition} The sequence of draws $I_1,I_2,\dots,I_T$ can only branch at the end of each phase, as formalized in the following definitions.

-\begin{definition}{\rm (Randomness)} The randomness $U$ consists of the randomness for each individual phase.
+We define $P$ to be the number of phases. \end{definition} The sequence of draws $I_1,I_2,\dots,I_T$ can only branch at the end of each phase, as formalized in the following definitions. \begin{definition}{\rm (Randomness)} The randomness $U$ consists of the randomness for each individual phase.
 Namely, $U = (U_1, U_2, \dots, U_P)$. \end{definition} \begin{definition}{\rm (Good events, decision variables, and decision points)} We call the end of the final round of each phase a decision point, which we denote as $T_p$.
 For each $p \in [P]$, we consider the history $\mH_p$ to be the set of all results up to the final round $T_p$ of phase $p$.
 Namely,